 This recipe does not produce a traditional loaf of sliced white bread like my recipe for Amish White Bread.
 We're going to bake this bread in a Dutch Oven.

-Baking bread inside a dutch oven helps to distribute the heat around the dough as it bakes, which then in turn helps bake the bread to perfection.
+Baking bread inside a dutch oven helps to distribute the heat around the dough as it bakes, which will help bake the bread evenly and perfectly every single time.

-Using a Dutch Oven to bake the bread will also help create steam which helps bake the bread evenly and perfectly every single time.
 It also helps to create that nice crusty outer layer that we all love with a rustic loaf of bread.

 No need to proof the yeast!